Canon EOS R6 Mark II at a glance:

 - 3in, 1.62m-dot vari-angle screen

-It’s only a little over two years since Canon introduced its original enthusiast-focused EOS R6, alongside the 45MP EOS R5.
+It’s a little over three years since Canon introduced its original enthusiast-focused EOS R6, alongside the 45MP EOS R5.
 While its high-resolution sibling grabbed all the headlines, the more affordable model set about establishing itself as the realistic choice for most photographers, winning our Product of the Year award in 2021.
-Now the firm has given it a major update, with the EOS R6 Mark II gaining a brand-new 24MP sensor in place of the previous 20MP chip.
+Since then the firm has given it a major update, with the EOS R6 Mark II gaining a brand-new 24MP sensor in place of the previous 20MP chip.
 There’s also an array of feature updates, plus a few small but significant design and interface tweaks.

-At £2,779 body-only, the EOS R6 Mark II comes to market for a moderate premium over its now-discontinued predecessor, which cost £2500 at launch (but can be bought more cheaply while stocks last).
-This places it up against some strong competitors that cost rather less, perhaps most notably the excellent 33MP Sony Alpha A7 IV (£2400 / $2500) and the promising-looking Panasonic Lumix S5 II (£2000 / $2000).
+At $2500 / £2,779 body-only, the EOS R6 Mark II comes to market for a moderate premium over its now-discontinued predecessor, which cost £2500 at launch (now available on the secondhand market for approx. £1,429 / $1700 in excellent condition).
+This places it up against some strong competitors that cost rather less, perhaps most notably the excellent 33MP Sony Alpha A7 IV ($3051 / £2,399) and the Panasonic Lumix S5 II ($2288 / £1799).
 Canon will no doubt be hoping that its impressive headline specs, including 40fps shooting and a sophisticated subject recognition autofocus system, will be sufficient to keep its existing DSLR users loyal and buy into the R system.
-But does the EOS R6 Mark II really offer enough justify its price tag?
+But does the EOS R6 Mark II really offer enough to justify its price tag?

 Canon EOS R6 Mark II: Features

-On the subject of autofocus, the EOS R6 Mark II builds on the subject detection AF system previously seen in the EOS R3, with the camera now capable of recognising aircraft, trains and horses (including, rather wonderfully, zebras), as well as humans, cars, animals and birds.
+On the subject of autofocus, the EOS R6 Mark II builds on the subject detection AF system previously seen in the EOS R3.
+The camera can now recognise aircraft, trains and horses (including, rather wonderfully, zebras), as well as humans, cars, animals and birds.
 AF tracking is available in all focus modes, and Canon says autofocus continues to function in light levels as low as -6.5EV.

 This is also the quickest-shooting camera in its class, being capable of 12 frames per second in full-resolution raw using its mechanical shutter, and a remarkable 40fps with the electronic shutter (20fps and 5fps settings are also available if you don’t need to shoot quite so fast).
-Select Raw Burst mode, and the camera can shoot at 30fps with up to 15 frames buffered before the shutter button is fully depressed, which should allow you to capture fleeting moments when you wouldn’t otherwise have time to react.
+Select raw burst mode, and the camera can shoot at 30fps with up to 15 frames buffered before the shutter button is fully depressed.
+This can allow you to capture fleeting moments when you wouldn’t otherwise have time to react.

 The buffer is impressively deep too, at 190 JPEG or 140 CRAW files in a single burst.
 On this note, Canon’s CRAW format produces unusually small raw files without any apparent loss of quality, which means you can fit more onto a card.
-It’s a seemingly minor feature with a real practical benefit.
+It’s a seemingly minor feature but is of real practical benefit.

 Another boon for low-light shooting is the camera’s in-body image stabilisation, which is now rated for up to 8 stops shake correction.
 Many of Canon’s RF lenses are optically stabilised, too, with the in-lens and in-body systems working together to deliver the best possible effect.
 In principle the system also works with adapted manual-focus lenses, such as Canon’s old FD-mount optics.
 But as with the original EOS R6, the process of entering the lens’s focal length to make the system work properly is unnecessarily long-winded and clunky.